bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 ## Adding custom headers

-For added security you can add custom headers to your create webhook request.
-The `headers` property accepts any key value pair as a string.
+You can add custom headers to your create webhook request for added security.
+The `headers` property accepts any key-value pair as a string.
 BigCommerce will include the headers in callback requests made to your application.

 ```http
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/hooks